 You’ll also learn the truth of the assertion that “It is in spending ourselves that we become rich.”
 (Sarah Bernhardt said “Life engenders life.
 Energy creates energy.
 It is by spending oneself that one becomes rich.”)

 p.s. all these years later: these things still strike me as pretty good life advice.
 I will add this one additional item (& you know me!
 I could easily add 12 more, very likely, at the drop of a hat).
 Please don't put people on pedestals.
-It's a total waste of energy, & eventually said people will fall noisily, messily, off the darn thing, & you will feel terribly disappointed.
-Just Don't Go There.
+It's a total waste of energy, & eventually said people will crash really noisily & messily off the darn thing … & you will feel terribly, terribly disappointed.
+Just Don't Go There, okay?

 p.p.s.
 I have learned quite a lot of new, some-of-it-really pretty awful stuff about the world that I did not know when I wrote this somewhat naive, Pollyanna-ish piece.
 But ... well, I think most of the advice still applies.
 So.
 You know, whatever.